FOR THE 2022-2023 ACADEMIC YEAR THE CAMPUS WILL BE OPENED TO ALL STUDENTS AND THE GENERAL PUBLIC.

 Please be assured, we will still be able to get you information, process applications, make admissions decisions, and get you registered for classes.

 As Garrett continues to watch and be responsive to what is happening at Northwestern University, the cities of Evanston and Chicago, and within the U.S. and globally, our top priority remains keeping our students, staff, and faculty safe.
-This is an evolving situation, and, as such, our Leadership Team continues to assess our current reality and to determine the best ways to safeguard our seminary community and the campus moving forward.
-Garrett expects to re-open campus to employees on August 9, 2021, and to students for orientation in late August.
+This is an evolving situation, and, as such, our Leadership Team and the Campus Safety Committee continue to assess our current reality and to determine the best ways to safeguard our seminary community and the campus moving forward.
 Campus visits will be available by appointment to vaccinated individuals beginning mid-September.
 To arrange your campus visit, please email email@example.com.

 We would also invite prospective students to consider virtual visits and meetings with staff, students, and faculty, especially if travel poses a barrier to you.
 Virtual visits can also be arranged by contacting the admissions office at firstname.lastname@example.org.